bus710/stm32-development-in-linux/README.md

 ## Conclusion

-So far we followed this short manual to set up nRF development environment in Linux.
+So far we followed this short manual to set up STM32 MCU development environment in Linux.

 In the manual,

 * Downloaded the compiler, IDE, and SDK
-* Learned how to make your own project by scratching
+* Learned how to make your own project by STM32CubeMX
-* Compiled and debugged the project.
+* Compiled and debugged the project

 As software changes everyday, the setup can be changed as well.
 However the basic step might be not very different.